 When you see “Clearance” on a yellow price tag, it’s a great time to buy.
 This is a permanent markdown.

 If they decide to keep it, associates change the price tag to white indicating “Everyday Low Price” (or full price).
-The once marked-down price becomes the new full price.
+The once marked-down price becomes the new regular price.

 Markdowns on these items aren’t very exciting.
 You’ll get maybe 7% savings — maybe.
 Five percent is more likely.